sunrise-php/docs/docs/reference/routing-annotations.md

 **Part of the package**: [sunrise-studio/doctrine-bridge](/docs/packages/sunrise-studio/doctrine-bridge/)

-Used to bind a requested entity to an operation's parameter.
+Used to bind a requested entity to an action's parameter.

 By default, it expects a variable in the route with the same name as the entity's identifier field.
 In other words, if the entity's identifier field is named `id`, then the variable in the route should be named `{id}` as well.